 2. New Providence Island, Bahamas

-3. The Hamptons, United States
+3. The Hamptons, US

-From kitchen queen Martha Stewart to Madonna to legendary Beatle Paul McCartney, celebrities have long flocked to the Hamptons in New York when they needed a break.
-With 70 miles of beachfront and historic 19th century homes, this area offers the best in refined countryside living.
+From kitchen queen Martha Stewart to Madonna to the legendary Beatle Paul McCartney, celebrities in need of a break have long flocked to the Hamptons on New York's Long Island.

 4. Marrakesh, Morocco